-Capped Bust Half Dimes
+Guide to U.S. Capped Bust Half Dimes

-When the Capped Bust Half Dime was introduced, all United States silver coins featured the same basic design.
-The design had been introduced on the half dollars in 1807, where it saw its greatest use, but also was used on the quarter dollars starting in 1815, and dimes starting in 1828.
-While the design on all of these denominations varied slightly, each was based on the work by John Reich, with William Kneass modifying the designs at a later date.
+By the time the Capped Bust Half Dime was introduced, all United States silver coins featured the same basic design.
+The design had been introduced on the half dollar in 1807, followed by the dime in 1809, and the quarter dollar in 1815.
+While the design on these denominations varied slightly, each was based on the work of John Reich with modifications made by William Kneass at a later date.

 The obverse of the half dime features the head of Liberty, facing left.
 She wears a Phrygian cap inscribed LIBERTY with long, curling hair beneath.
 A gown secured by a brooch is draped across the truncation of her neck.
 The date, slightly curved, appears directly beneath and comes in various sizes.
 There are seven stars are before Liberty and six stars behind, for a total of thirteen to represent the original states of the Union.